kleookku/Flora/README.md

 - [x] Users can view and scroll through their boards/"gardens" in the plants view.
 - [x] Users can create new boards or rename current boards.
 - [x] Users are warned when they attempt to add a plant to a board that already contains it.
-- [x] Users can change their username or password and set a profile picture.
+- [x] Users can change their password and set a profile picture.

 **Stretch Stories**